roeme/shgit/README.md

 [doc/options.md](doc/options.md).

 ### Commands
-As aliases are a - if not the - central functionality of shgit, adjustment of these is documented at [doc/commands.md](doc/commands.md).
+As commands/aliases are a - if not the - central functionality of shgit, adjustment of these is documented at [doc/commands.md](doc/commands.md).

 ### Colors
 Colors can be configured through git, by using the standard `[color]` section.